-he Easy Connection Act passed by the Missouri Legislature in 2007 requires all Missouri utilities to offer true net metering and provide for a simplified interconnection process for consumers wanting to install a renewable energy fueled generator with a capacity of 100 kW or less behind their retail meter.
+Call Stan Hayward 660-646-4281, ext.
+130 The Easy Connection Act passed by the Missouri Legislature in 2007 requires all Missouri utilities to offer true net metering and provide for a simplified interconnection process for consumers wanting to install a renewable energy fueled generator with a capacity of 100 kW or less behind their retail meter.
 Net metering under this Act is applicable only to the retail meter that the renewable generator is located directly behind.
 One generator cannot offset usage on multiple retail meters, even though these retail meters may be owned by the same consumer or are in the same location.